kissmetrics/km-support/README.md

 ## Dependencies

-You'll need a version of Ruby (we'll use 1.9.3 for the sake of example) and bundler.
+You'll need Ruby and bundler.

 Let's start by installing Xcode, Homebrew, and RVM.
 Follow the instructions on each site: